jaydickson02/Everything/docs/CS/Propositional Logic.md

-Certainly!
 Propositional logic is a branch of logic that deals with propositions (statements that are either true or false) and the relationships between them.
-Here's a quick crash course on the key terms and nomenclature:

 ### Basic Elements